ta-data-lis/Project-Week-2-Lisbon/Readme.md

 - Check if you are following the tasks, your blockers, etc
 - Help/support you in specific questions.

-Your mentor is _not_ meant to:
+Your mentor is not meant to:

 - Know everything.
 - Be your manager.
-You have to be the responsible person to do the tasks!

 <a name="schedule"></a>